 #2 – Carbs are evil, make you fat and make you Diabetic

 Nonsense!
-Carbs are the least important out of the three macros, but critically important to fuelling our body, brain and movement.
-The ridiculous amount of Processed/Refined Carbs and Sugar is what’s making us fat and Diabetic.
+Carbs are the least important out of the three macros, but do play a role in fuelling our body, brain and movement.
+The ridiculous amount of Processed/Refined Carbs and Sugar is what’s making us fat, Diabetic and diseased.
 More on this later.

 #3 – Whole Grains and Wheat is good for you